emilythestrangee/myDFIR_SOC/Day 14 - How To Create Alerts and Dashboards in Kibana (Part 1).md

 **Steps:**

+- Look for fields that relate to the authentication status of each log record.
 - Use `system.auth.ssh.event` to filter failed, invalid, or accepted login attempts.
 - Add `system.auth.ssh.event` as a column.
 - Apply the filter `system.auth.ssh.event:*` to narrow results.